wkelly1/wkelly1/README.md

-# Will Kelly
+# 👋 Hey there

-🎓 Currently a Student at the [University of Southampton](https://www.southampton.ac.uk/)
+🎓 Currently a 4th Year Masters Student at the [University of Southampton](https://www.southampton.ac.uk/)

 ## Currently working on